 Your reading will remind you that Accelerated Warfare means less time for preparation, more tasks and less certainty about the type and sizes of tasks.
 We each need to be tactically and technically interoperable, demonstrate people skills for the domestic environment as well as for international cooperation, for now and the future.
 Through your service mindset and individual preparedness, combined with your awareness of strategic and operational guidance, you can determine how to best apply yourself tactically.

 We must act in accordance with the Australian Defence Force’s values: Service, Courage, Respect, Integrity and Excellence.
-I recall the CDF speaking to the 3rd Combat Brigade on 16 September, saying we must be exemplars for the community.
+I recall the CDF speaking to the 3rd Combat Brigade during the height of COVID in 2020, saying we must be exemplars for the community.
 Let’s make sure that, through these values, we are exemplars to each other first.